WhoisFreaks/wf-Ebook/README.md

 - **Expired Domain Exploitation:** Unrenewed domains become susceptible to exploitation, as attackers may register these recently expired domains for the purpose of conducting email spoofing.
 This poses a significant threat to the security and trustworthiness of email communications.

 #### Real life Examples of Domain theft
-In 2015, an ex-Google employee, Sanmay Ved, discovered that Google.com was available for purchase on Google's own domain sales service.
-Ved was able to successfully purchase Google.com for a brief moment for the sum of $12.
-Ved received confirmation emails with information pertaining to the domain, effectively giving him control over Google.com, albeit very briefly.
-Google quickly realized the mistake and cancelled the sale, refunding Ved's $12.
-Google later compensated Ved for the discovery of this flaw, and upon learning that Ved intended to donate his reward to charity, Google doubled the amount.

 A notable case of domain theft occurred with the domain 'Pear.com'.
 This valuable domain was stolen from its rightful owner through unauthorized access to the owner's email or registrar account.
 The attackers likely used phishing or social engineering tactics to gain the necessary credentials to transfer the domain to another registrar, effectively taking control of it.
 The original owner faced significant challenges in recovering the domain, involving legal proceedings and negotiations.

-Both examples highlight the need for robust cybersecurity measures.

 #### Role of Whoisfreaks in Safeguarding Domains